<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Stay up to date with the latest marketing, sales, and service tips.

-6 Mobile Optimization Best Practices for Boosting Your Mobile Site Speed
+6 Mobile Optimization Best Practices to Boost Your Mobile Site Speed

 Mobile has recently become more important than desktop.
 If you optimize your desktop website and not your mobile website, then you're missing out on a chance to provide your customers with a user-friendly experience.